blob42/gosuki/README.md

 - [Ask HN: How to handle bookmarks so you can find them again?](https://news.ycombinator.com/item?id=13734253)
 - [Reddit: Does anyone actually use mobile bookmarks](https://www.reddit.com/r/firefox/comments/dez7hh/does_anyone_actually_use_mobile_bookmarks/)
 - [You are the dead internet](https://www.youtube.com/watch?v=aoTQPoz9_As)

+---

+> In memory of my father, mentor, role model, best friend, and the kindest person I have ever known.

 [1]:https://gosuki.net/docs/features/archiving/archive-box